 - Encourage your little ones to explore freely, to touch, to smell, to see.

 - Point out any interesting things along your way – spider webs covered in dew, mushrooms, squirrels foraging for food, droplets sitting on the nature bed

 - Take some photos to look at when you return home.

-Playdough is great for developing fine motor skills – it is easy and enjoyable to make in your own home too at very little cost and with ingredients you will have on hand.
+Homemade playdough is great for developing fine motor skills – it is easy and fun to make in your own home too at very little cost and with ingredients you will have on hand.

 Offer a range of Autumn themes and coloured media that your little one can freely add to the dough, to alter the texture and appearance.
 Examples include conkers, twigs, pasta etc.

 You May Also Enjoy Creative Messy Play Ideas for Kids to Make This Autumn

 Read an Autumn Story